tgaye/KMeans_w_PCA/README.md

 # KMeans_w_PCA
-Utilizes dimensionality reduction (PCA) in order to visualize clusters of students, using survey answers.
+Utilizes k-means in order to visualize clusters of students, using survey answers.
 Compares results with and without PCA.
 Tests a number of clustering methods.

 Cluster Techniques used: